Obamacare Expansion Was Sunset In 2022 Inflation Reduction Act By Democrats

 ###

-March 27, 2025, Fairfax, Va.—Americans for Limited Government Executive Director Robert Romano today issued the following statement in support of President Donald Trump’s March 26 executive order to upgrade U.S. Treasury’s payment systems:
+Oct.
+6, 2025, Fairfax, Va.—Americans for Limited Government Executive Director Robert Romano today issued the following statement urging Jay Jones to drop out of the Attorney General race in Virginia:

 Attachments: